zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/eshop/eshop.md

 ## **STEP 1**: Eshop Demonstration

 1. A user accesses the application through the URL (**`http://<Public IP>:3000/`**), they are directed to the application's home page.
-To log in, go to the top right of the nav bar and press the login button.
+To **log in**, go to the top right of the nav bar and press the **login** button.
 The login button brings the user to the login screen, where they can log in or build a new account by signup if they don't have one.

   ![](./images/app1.png " ")